-- 4.17 A Third Thames Bridge over the River Thames is a longstanding element of Reading's transport strategy to improve travel options throughout the wider area.
-A group has been established to investigate the traffic implications and prepare an outline business case for the proposed bridge, led by Wokingham Borough Council and in partnership with Reading Borough Council, South Oxfordshire District Council, Oxfordshire County Council, Thames Valley Berkshire LEP and Oxfordshire LEP. - 4.18 The Wokingham Strategic Transport Model is currently being updated to enable the modelling and business case work to be undertaken, with initial results anticipated for Spring 2016 which will inform the next steps for the project. - 4.19 Members are asked to note the contents of this report.
+- 4.18 A Third Thames Bridge over the River Thames is a longstanding element of Reading's transport strategy to improve travel options throughout the wider area.
+A group has been established to investigate the traffic implications and prepare an outline business case for the proposed bridge, led by Wokingham Borough Council and in partnership with Reading Borough Council, South Oxfordshire District Council, Oxfordshire County Council, Thames Valley Berkshire LEP and Oxfordshire LEP. - 4.19 The Wokingham Strategic Transport Model is currently being updated to enable the modelling and business case work to be undertaken, with initial results anticipated for Spring 2016 which will inform the next steps for the project. - 4.20 Members are asked to note the contents of this report and approve the undertaking of the Statutory Consultation for the South Reading MRT scheme, with any objections reported to a future meeting of the Traffic Management Sub-Committee.